sannskruti/WeatherApp/README.md

 Enter a City: Type the name of the city you want to check in the search box.
 View Weather Details: Click the "Search" button to view the temperature, weather description, humidity, wind speed, and a relevant weather icon.
 Configuration
 To use the application, you need an API key from OpenWeatherMap.
-Replace the api_key variable in script.js with your API key:
+Replace the api_key variable in script.js with your API key.
+For now its blank in the app for security.